jessbringlarsen/nix-exploration/README.md

 /nix/store/invwkxjijiky4w1cbg0cf6nk648hz965-btop-1.2.6/bin/btop
 ```
 Adding `--pure` will ensure the environment is almost entirely cleared before the interactive shell is started except for some environment variables.

+### Versioning

+Use the `nix-channel --list` to inspect the current channel in use.

+Unofficial site to search for previous versions of a package: https://lazamar.co.uk/nix-versions/

+## Nix Language

 Start an interactive shell using `mkShell`.
 Create a file `shell.nix` with the content: